skybet/skybet.github.io/_posts/2018-11-16-ruby-chef-hashicorp-vault.md

 ## Restricting access for Chef and the problems it creates

 There are many different ways of interacting with secrets in Hashicorp Vault.
-When it comes to Chef cookbooks, the Sky Betting and Gaming way of doing it is as follows:
+When it comes to Chef cookbooks, the Sky Betting & Gaming way of doing it is as follows:
- 1. _include_recipe 'sbg_vault::chef_auth'_ - make sure your recipe includes the wrapper cookbook created to enable our chef runs to access Hashicorp Vault
+ 1. `include_recipe 'sbg_vault::chef_auth'` - make sure your recipe includes the wrapper cookbook created to enable our chef runs to access Hashicorp Vault
- 2. use the _sbg_vault_secret_ resource - this resource was designed to be easy to use for the basic needs of a cookbook and at the same time ensure nobody accesses the Vaults at compile time
+ 2. use the `sbg_vault_secret` resource - this resource was designed to be easy to use for the basic needs of a cookbook and at the same time ensure nobody accesses the Vaults at compile time
- 3. get _lazy_ - the complication arising from the attempt to lock down access for chef-client runs
+ 3. get `lazy` - the complication arising from the attempt to lock down access for chef-client runs

 For example, to read a secret and use it for a resource property or a template:
 ```ruby